 A graduate position within the South Australian Public Sector allows you to build on your existing skillset in a supportive work environment.
 You will receive on-the-job training, while undertaking a Certificate III, IV, Diploma or Advanced Diploma in a field determined by the employing agency.

 Jobseekers interested in graduate positions are encouraged to visit I WORK FOR SA, where you can view current vacancies and/or register to receive job alerts as opportunities arise.

 A graduate program is for participants who have attained a university qualification within the last three years or will attain one before their employment commences.

-- Be an Australian Citizen, or have an appropriate work visa.
+- Be an Australian Citizen, Permanent Resident or have an appropriate work visa.

 - Have completed a qualification as per the requirement of the agency graduate program, which will specify the relevant discipline and whether post-graduate qualifications are considered

-- Be willing to undertake a National Police Check or other appropriate background screening where required by an agency
+- Undertake a National Police Check or other appropriate background screening where required by an agency

 - Participate in an assessment of verbal, numeric and abstract ability